 Henrik Stålbrand

-henrik [dot] stalbrand [at] biochemistry [dot] lu [dot] se (henrik[dot]stalbrand[at]biochemistry[dot]lu[dot]se)
+henrik [dot] stalbrand [at] chem [dot] lu [dot] se (henrik[dot]stalbrand[at]chem[dot]lu[dot]se)

 Spring semester: